All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Magnesium and zinc — the key to calmness and recovery

 Magnesium is one of the most important elements for athletes.
-It regulates heart function, participates in the transmission of nerve impulses, and lowers cortisol levels — the stress hormone.
+It regulates heart function, participates in nerve impulse transmission, and lowers cortisol levels — the stress hormone.
 Its deficiency manifests as cramps, irritability, and sleep disturbances.

 Zinc, in turn, is responsible for testosterone synthesis and tissue regeneration.
 Without it, normal muscle growth and energy production are impossible.
-This is why the combination of magnesium and zinc is often included in evening recovery formulas that help the body rest and restore hormonal balance.
+The combination of magnesium and zinc is often included in evening recovery formulas that help the body rest and restore hormonal balance.

 Iron and vitamin D — for endurance and tone